Anna Paulina Luna: 2020 presidential election

-In June 2022, Luna said of the 2020 United States presidential election, "I believe that President Trump won that election, and I do believe that voter fraud occurred."
+In June 2022, Luna repeated false claims that the 2020 United States presidential election was stolen, "I believe that President Trump won that election, and I do believe that voter fraud occurred."
 The previous month, she attended a red carpet event and screening of 2000 Mules, a film that claims to show evidence of widespread electoral fraud in the 2020 election.
+She authored the 2023 Christian children's book, The Legend of Naranja, which suggests that Biden stole the 2020 election.